The Sign of Jonah:

 Copyright © 2015 William Ronald Priebe

-* Throughout the Gospels of the New Testament our Lord Jesus (Yehoshua) emphasized He was Lord of the Sabbath.
-Here we shall learn a great debth behind such a statement by understanding the Biblical sign of Jonah as portrayed on the book cover shown here with 2 equilateral triangles that pivot at the same central axis point on the same plane and are affixed to the AD 34 Sabbatical year.
+* Throughout the Gospels of the New Testament our Lord Jesus (Yehoshua) reiterated He was Lord of the Sabbath.
+Here we shall learn a great debth behind such a statement by understanding primarily the Biblical sign of Jonah as portrayed on the book cover shown here above with 2 equilateral triangles that pivot at the same central axis point on the same plane and are affixed to the AD 34 Sabbatical year.
 Each individual triangle represents a total time duration of about 72 hours in length.

-The dark colored triangle in the foreground on the Hebrew month of Nisan represents the regulatory “3 days & 3 nights” (Mth 12:39, 40) time period in the grave as required between our Lord Yehoshua’s (Jesus’) Wednesday crucifixion and His resurrection day on the following weekly Saturday Sabbath.
+The dark colored triangle in the foreground on the Hebrew month of Nisan represents the regulatory “3 days & 3 nights” (Mth 12:39, 40) time period in the grave as required between our Lord Yehoshua’s (Jesus’) Wednesday crucifixion and His resurrection day on the ensuing weekly Saturday Sabbath.

-The light colored triangle in the background on the Hebrew month of Sivan represents the regulatory “not many days hence” (Acts 1:5) time period between our Lord’s day of ascension on a Wednesday with the founding New Covenant Church’s actual debut day of Pentecost on the adjoining weekly Saturday Sabbath.
+The light colored triangle in the background on the Hebrew month of Sivan represents the regulatory “not many days hence” (Acts 1:5) time period between our Lord’s day of ascension on a Wednesday with the founding New Covenant Church’s actual debut day of Pentecost on the proceeding weekly Saturday Sabbath.

 These overlapping triangles are portrayed 43 days apart starting with the month of Nisan pointing close to the top position in a clockwise formation on a 360 degree circular plane representing a Hebrew 354 (29.5 x 12) days + 30 day (intercalary leap month) = a 384 day calendar year.